Merging changes

 git commit -m "<message>" # to commit the changes

-Solution: Switch to the main
+Solution: Switch to the main branch and make some changes

 git switch main